 It was early in the morning at 5.30, Nisha wore her jogging shoes, ready to jog around the apartment complex, a habit that she developed only since the last few months.
+She had begun jogging after purchasing a pair of running shoes and had been committed ever since.
 She peeped into the bedrooms to check on her family.
 Her husband and kids were sound asleep.
 It was a Saturday and they had an off.
 There was no way that any one of them would willingly get up to join her on a holiday that came in after a good two weeks.
 She smiled to herself, picked up her mp3 player silently, locked the main door behind her and went down.

 Nisha, a housewife, wasn’t an early riser herself.
 Although, most of the week, she would get up early to do her chores, prepare and pack the lunch for her family.
 During weekends, though, she would join her sleepy family only to get up much after sunrise.
 She did realize that getting up early and taking a good stroll for sometime would be a healthy decision.
 But she kept putting it off.
 She did suggest to her family that they ought to make a lifestyle change.
 They didn’t show interest.
 It would be quite an ordeal for those who were not tuned to get up early.
 And anyway, the kids did play games at school and her husband would play table tennis, whenever possible, with his office pals post office hours.
 Getting enough sleep was also the foremost health requirement.
 So, she didn’t really push them much.